Alberta introduces mandatory abandonment spending and new liability management framework

 - operate viable orphaned wells and produce oil and natural gas while the OWA solicits a purchaser for such assets;

 - enter into agreements to engage third parties to operate orphaned wells and pipelines;

 - apply to the Alberta Court of Queen's bench for an insolvency professional to take control of orphaned assets; and

 - use the Orphan Well Fund to "pay for costs associated with the full life cycle management of wells and well sites, facilities and facility sites and associated infrastructure".

 The July 30th announcement comes in addition to the April 2020 announcements of the Federal Government's pledge of $1.2 billion to the Government of Alberta and the OWA to support abandonment and reclamation work, as well as the Government of Alberta's introduction of the Site Rehabilitation Program.
-For more information, please see our bulletin, here.

 The timing for the implementation of the LMF and related initiatives are unclear at this time.
 The July 30th announcement introduces a measure of uncertainty for operators amidst the current economic downturn and the COVID-19 pandemic, particularly because it is not clear what the financial requirements will be.
 The introduction of increased financial obligations may put an added strain on operators, and the announcement of the LMF, without the program details, adds a level of unpredictability to Alberta's oil and natural gas transaction landscape.
 As they say, the devil is in the details.

 Chambers Global recognizes BD&P as worldwide leaders in Ener...

 February 24, 2023

 Financier Worldwide: Regulatory framework for CCUS in Albert...